AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/configure-tags.md

         >[!NOTE]
         >
-        > Default consent settings for the edge-based mobile sdk implementations such as the one you are doing in this tutorial come from the [!UICONTROL Consent extension] and not the [!UICONTROL Privacy] setting in the tag property configuration.
+        > Default consent settings for the edge-based mobile sdk implementations such as the one you are doing in this lesson come from the [!UICONTROL Consent extension] and not the [!UICONTROL Privacy] setting in the tag property configuration.
 You add and configure the Consent extension later in this lesson.
 For more info, see [the documentation](https://developer.adobe.com/client-sdks/documentation/privacy-and-gdpr/).

 1. Open the new property.